Drive organizational change and performance as a strategic business partner.

 Who Should Apply

-Typically students are emerging professionals with 3 to 6 years of experience who want to enhance their skill set and solidify a career in HR.
+- Emerging professionals with 3 to 6 years of experience who want to enhance their skill set and solidify a career in managing human capital or in HR.